12 product adoption metrics to track for success

 12. Customer tickets by feature

-The right product adoption metrics for you are the ones that tell you 4 things:
+The best product adoption metrics are the ones that help you understand four key things:

 Breadth of adoption (the “who”)